I can’t get David Bowie out of my head.

 You can’t blame him.
 He did what he could.
 One reason why Bowie resonates more strongly and clearly than any other artist — to my thinking, he was, along with Eugene O’Neill, Pablo Picasso, Alfred Hitchcock, George Gershwin, Scott Fitzgerald, Coco Chanel and Frank Lloyd Wright, a defining genius — was that he represented more than a career in music.
 He practically led us through the pop culture generation of the latter half on the 1900s.
 He made so much possible … including the ability to be openly gay.
 (More on that later.)

 David Bowie’s career began as early as the Beatles and the Rolling Stones, although his path was very different.
 He was an educated man, who understood culture from Hockney to Elvis, Little Richard to Balenciaga.
-Whereas the Beatles and Stones hit it big in the early to mid 1960s (the Beatles had actually split up by 1970), it wasn’t until the ’70s that Bowie found his footing as an musician.
+Whereas the Beatles and Stones hit it big in the early to mid 1960s (the Beatles had actually split up by 1970), it wasn’t until the ’70s that Bowie found his footing as a musician.
 While certainly at the forefront of the glam rock revolution, unlike his fellow practitioners — the New York Dolls, Elton John, Roxy Music — Bowie could do it bigger and better.
-It wasn’t a costume for gigs, but a persona that he embodied, not just a style he re-created; he would even change his name as needed (Major Tom, Ziggy Stardust) to conjure new associations.
+It wasn’t a costume for gigs, not just a style he re-created, but a persona that he embodied; he would even change his name as needed (Major Tom, Ziggy Stardust) to conjure new associations.
 And more so than any other rock contemporaries, Bowie reinvented himself continuously.
 Queen will forever be an arena rock glam band; they never turned into disco gods, or fashion icons, or film/stage actors, or financial innovators.
 Bowie did all that.